OctopusDeploy/OctopusClients/readme.md

-### `octo.exe`
+## `octo.exe`

-[Octopus Deploy][1] is an automated release management server for professional .NET developers.  *Octo.exe* is a command line tool for managing your Octopus installation and triggering releases.
+[Octopus Deploy][1] is an automated deployment server for professional .NET developers.

+`Octo.exe` is a command line tool for automating Octopus.
+You can use it to create and deploy releases, create and push packages, and manage environments.

 The tool can be [downloaded from the Octopus downloads page][2].